maypok86/otter/README.md

         panic(err)
     }

-    // ShardCount sets the number of cache shards to 256.
-    // The number of shards must always be a degree of two.
-    // Default is 128.
-    builder.ShardCount(256)

     // StatsEnabled determines whether statistics should be calculated when the cache is running.
     // By default, statistics calculating is disabled. builder.StatsEnabled(true)